FirelyTeam/firely-docs/vonk/features/accesscontrol.rst

       }
     }

 * Enabled: With this setting you can disable ('false') the authentication and authorization altogether.
-When it is enabled ('true'), it will also evaluate the other settings.
+When it is enabled ('true'), Vonk will also evaluate the other settings.
 The default value is 'false'.
 This implies that authorization is disabled if no SmartAuthorizationOptions section is in the settings.
 * Filters: Defines how different launch contexts are translated to search arguments.
 See :ref:`feature_accesscontrol_compartment` for more background.

     * FilterType: Both a launch context and a CompartmentDefinition are defined by a resourcetype.
-Use FilterType to define for which launch context and related CompartmentDefinition this Filter is appliccable.
+Use FilterType to define for which launch context and related CompartmentDefinition this Filter is applicable.
     * FilterArgument: Translates the value of the launch context to a search argument.
 You can use any supported search parameter defined on FilterType.
 It should contain the name of the launch context enclosed in hashes (e.g. #patient#), which is substituted by the value of the claim.
 * Authority: The base url of your identity provider.
 See :ref:`feature_accesscontrol_idprovider` for more background.
 * Audience: Defines the name of this Vonk instance as it is known to the Identity Provider.
 Default is 'vonk'.
 * RequireHttpsToProvider: Token exchange with an Identity Provider should always happen over https.
 However, in a local testing scenario you may need to use http.
 Then you can set this to 'false'.
 The default value is 'true'.
 * Protected: This setting controls which of the interactions actually require authentication.
 In the example values provided here, $validate is not in the TypeLevelInteractions.
 This means that you can use POST [base-url]/Patient/$validate without authorization.
-Since you only read Conformance resources with this interactions, this might make sense.
+Since you only read Conformance resources with this interaction, this might make sense.

 .. _feature_accesscontrol_compartment: